IBIEM/challenge_2/README.md

   - You may also want [examples of what not to do](https://xkcd.com/1296/)

 ### SessionInfo
-Including a `SessionInfo` statement at the end of your R Notebook is good reproducibility practice.
+Including a `sessionInfo()` call at the end of your R Notebook is good reproducibility practice.
 This time it is included already in `challenge2_assignment.Rmd`; next time you might not be so lucky!